guenterrote/NumPSLA/README.md

    ```
    ./readDB 8 > DB9
    ```
-   This will write a list of all 9-point AOTs
+   This will write the list of all 9-point OTs.
+(This file may be useful as a crossreference from the fingerprint codes into the database, which contains the coordinates of a realizing point set.)

 4. Sort both files, using the sort command.
    ```